Maxim12313/utility/README.md

 ### Using printToString
 This program is meant to format human readable output into ostringstream and istringstream format.
 No more manually writing print or read string blocks.
-1. Download the cpp file
+1. Download the printToStrig.cpp file
 2. Open folder of file location in terminal
 3. Compile and run code
 5. Paste in input